atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

   `10000`.
 We would prefer the controller's behaviour.
 For example, Deployment's `.spec.maxSurge` would be preferred over HPA.
 Otherwise, HPA might scale less or more than `.spec.maxSurge`.
 - If the HPA scaling logic is preferred, a user could set a higher priority on the HPA object.

+#### Descheduling and Downscaling

+We can use the Evacuation API to deschedule a set of pods controlled by a Deployment/ReplicaSet.
+This is useful when we want to remove a set of pods from a node, either for node maintenance reasons or to rebalance the pods across additional nodes.

+If set up correctly, the deployment controller will first scale up its pods to achieve this.
+In order to support any de/scheduling constraints during downscaling, we should temporarily disable an immediate upscaling.

+HPA Downscaling example:

+1. Pods of application A are created with Deployment controller evacuator annotation (priority 10000)
+2. The Deployment and its pods are controlled/scaled by the HPA.
+The HPA sets an evacuator annotation (higher priority, e.g. 11000) on all of these pods.
+3. A subset of pods from application A are chosen by the HPA to be scaled down.
+This may be done in a collaboration with another component responsible for resolving the scheduling constraints.
+4. The HPA creates Evacuation objects for these chosen pods.
+5. The evacuation controller designates the HPA as the evacuator based on the highest priority.
+No action (termination) is taken on the pods yet.
+6. The HPA downscales the Deployment workload.
+7. The HPA sets ActiveEvacuatorCompleted to true on its own evacuations.
+8. The evacuation controller designates the Deployment (controller) as the next evacuator.
+9. The deployment subsequently downscales the underlying ReplicaSet(s).
+10. The ReplicaSet controller deletes the pods to which an Evacuation object has been assigned, preserving the scheduling constraints.

+The same can be done by any descheduling controller (instead of an HPA) to re-balance a set of Pods to comply with de/scheduling rules.

 ### Test Plan